Designing Beyond Language: Sociotechnical Barriers in AI Health Technologies for Limited English Proficiency: Related Work

 \subsection{Considerations for Health Technologies in Marginalized Communities}

-While digital health technologies generally expand access to care~\cite{raney2017digitally, al2022improving}, they are often underutilized by LEP patients~\cite{nouri2020addressing, gordon2025lower, hsueh2021disparities}, thus exacerbating existing inequalities~\cite{yao, linggonegoro2021telemedicine}.
+While digital health technologies generally expand access to care~\cite{raney2017digitally, al2022improving,suh2024rethinking}, they are often underutilized by LEP patients~\cite{nouri2020addressing, gordon2025lower, hsueh2021disparities}, thus exacerbating existing inequalities~\cite{yao, linggonegoro2021telemedicine}.
 For example, during and after the COVID-19 pandemic, LEP patients utilized video visits and online patient portals at a lower rate than English-proficient patients~\cite{rodriguez2021differences}.

-Several structural factors impede health technology access for LEP individuals.
-Limited reading, digital, and health literacy can restrict meaningful engagement with digital tools such as patient portals~\cite{lazaro2024literacy, smith2019new}.
-LEP populations face generally lower rates of access to technology~\cite{higashi2025digital}, but even when access is available, they report distrust in digital services and difficulty understanding privacy policies~\cite{tan2022addressing}, fueling their hesitation in adopting technology that solicits their personal information.
+Several structural factors impede health technology access and utilization for LEP individuals.
+Limited reading, digital, and health literacy can restrict meaningful engagement with digital tools~\cite{lazaro2024literacy, smith2019new}, yet digital health literacy is key to realizing equitable advancements in healthcare~\cite{bywall2025promoting}.
+Prior work in HCI also highlights the need for AI technologies to be culturally sensitive~\cite{10.1145/3706598.3713362, 10.1145/3449239} in order to be more trustworthy and accessible to marginalized users.
+Furthermore, LEP populations face generally lower rates of access to technology~\cite{higashi2025digital}, but even when access is available, they report distrust in digital services and difficulty understanding privacy policies~\cite{tan2022addressing}, fueling their hesitation in adopting technology that solicits their personal information.
 Recent legal actions and policies in the U.S. have compounded these concerns~\cite{page2017chilling, fleming2019us}, underscoring the need to prioritize privacy and trust in equitable technology design.
 There are, however, community-based health service approaches that have proven to be accessible and productive for LEP individuals.
-SMS programs, WhatsApp groups, and community health worker (CHW)-linked tools are used by Latino immigrant communities and have been shown to support self-management and information access~\cite{aibo2024community, anaya2021meeting}.
+SMS programs, WhatsApp groups, and CHW-linked tools used by Latino immigrant communities have been shown to support self-management and information access~\cite{aibo2024community, anaya2021meeting}.